Group-5-Abdullah/Back-end/README.md

 - `aritst_name`: The name of the artist.
 - `food_title`: The title of the food.
 - `food_image`: The URL of the food image.
+- `eventid`: The event id of the user.

 **Response:**

 - 200 OK: Returns the newly added data as the response.

-## DELETE /readyPackeges/:id
+## DELETE /readyPackeges/:eventid

 This route deletes a specific record from the PostgreSQL database.

-**Required query parameter:**

-- `val`: The email address of the user who owns the record being deleted.

 **Required path parameter:**

-- `id`: The ID of the record being deleted.
+- `eventid`: The ID of the event for the record being deleted.

 **Response:**